SivaKumarPalanirajan/Customer_Churn_Analysis_And_Prediction/README.md

 &emsp;The customers who had no offers had the average total charges of 2196.61 which was somewhat in the middle of the extremes.<br />
 &emsp;So customers who use offer A are likely to have high total charges whereas customers who use offer E could have the lowest.<br />

-&emsp;Highest number of senior citizens opted to stay(55.67%) whereas 41.68% of senior citizens were churned and 2.62% joined.<br />
+&emsp;Highest number of senior citizens opted to stay(55.67%) whereas 41.68% of senior citizens churned and 2.62% joined.<br />

 &emsp;Highest percentage of customers who churned belonged to Month-to-Month contract (88.5%) whereas the lowest percentage of customers who churned belonged to Two Year &emsp;(2.56%).<br />
 &emsp;Customers who opted Two Year contract had highest probability of staying (96.28%).<br />